 Subject to preferences that may apply to any shares of preferred stock outstanding at the time, the holders of shares of Class A Stock, Class B Stock and Class C Stock will be entitled to share equally, on a per share basis, in any dividends that our board of directors may authorize and we may pay from time to time.
-In the event that a dividend is paid in the form of shares of stock, or rights to acquire shares of stock, the holders of Class A Stock will receive shares of Class A Stock, or rights to acquire shares of Class B Stock will receive shares of Class B Stock, or rights to acquire shares of Class B Stock and the holders of Class C Stock will receive shares of Class C Stock.
+In the event that a dividend is paid in the form of shares of stock, or rights to acquire shares of stock, the holders of Class A Stock will receive shares of Class A Stock, or rights to acquire shares of Class B Stock and the holders of Class C Stock will receive shares of Class C Stock.